davidrpmorris/data-sriracha-bottle-chinese-characters/README.md

 ### BOTTOM FRONT

 + The following table is a list of the Chinese characters on the bottom front of the Sriracha Sauce bottle.
-They are listd how they should be read in Chinese: **from left to right.**
+They are listed in the order they should be read in Chinese: **from left to right.**

 |  No. | Chinese | Pinyin |
 |  ------- | ------- | ------- |